cuff-links/mongo/Replication-Internals.md

 * Stay up to date with the primary (oplog fetching)
 * Update their sync source with their progress (`replSetUpdatePosition` commands)

-Each oplog entry is assigned an `Optime` to describe when it occurred so other nodes can compare how up-to-date they are.
+Each oplog entry is assigned an `OpTime` to describe when it occurred so other nodes can compare how up-to-date they are.

 In the old replication protocol, [PV0](https://docs.mongodb.com/manual/reference/replica-set-protocol-versions/), OpTimes were simply a timestamp.